-- (1) Each examination that has not been passed the first time may be retaken one more time. - (2) 1To improve a grade, up to two passed examinations maybe retaken on a voluntary basis.
-2Beyond this, voluntary repetition of an already passed examination or redoing the Master's Thesis is not permissible. - (3) 1 It is permissible to retake an exam a second time in only three examinations.
-2 When examinations have been failed after the second attempt, the Master's Examination is considered as definitely failed.
-3 The second attempt can take place orally, even when the first two examinations took place in written form; this is determined by the examiner. - (4) 1 When the Master's Thesis has not passed, it can be redone with a new topic.
-2A second repetition of the Master's Thesis is not possible. - (5) The organisation of the study programme must take measures to ensure that in normal cases, repetition of a failed examination or a failed Master's Thesis is possible within a deadline of six months
+- (1) 1Each examination that has not been passed the first time may be retaken one more time.
+2The repetition can be held as an oral examination, even if the previous examination was in written form; this is determined by the examiner. - To improve a grade, up to two passed examinations maybe retaken on a voluntary basis.
+Beyond this, voluntary repetition of an already passed examination or redoing the Master's Thesis is not permissible. - (3) It is permissible to retake an exam a second time in only three examinations.
+Para 1 sentence 2 applies accordingly.
+When examinations have been failed after the second attempt, the Master's Examination is considered as definitely failed. - (4) When the Master's Thesis has not passed, it can be redone with a new topic.
+A second repetition of the Master's Thesis is not possible. - (5) The organisation of the study programme must take measures to ensure that in normal cases, repetition of a failed examination or a failed Master's Thesis is possible within a deadline of six months